Section 15: Date of filing application

 r.19(2) is also relevant.

 Subject to the overriding considerations in 15.19 a divisional application may be made at any time up to the date three months before the compliance date (as prescribed by r.30).
 If the compliance period (i.e. the period for putting the application in order, as prescribed by r.30) is extended under rules 108(2) or 108(3), then the three month deadline for filing a divisional application is calculated from this extended period.
-However, if the first report of the substantive examiner under section 18 is made under section 18(4), a new application may only be filed within two months of the date of that notification to the applicant under section 18(4) that the earlier application complies with the Act and Rules.

 r.30(3)(b), r.2(2), r.108(4), r.30(2)(b) is also relevant.

 The compliance period for putting a divisional application in order generally expires at the same time as the compliance period for the earlier application, whose date of filing is to be treated under s.15(9) as the date of filing of the divisional application.
 Consequently, in accordance with rule 2(2), if the compliance period prescribed on the earlier application has been extended under rule 108, this extended compliance period will apply – as the unextended compliance period – to any divisional applications filed on or after the date that the period was extended.
 If the compliance period prescribed on the earlier application is set under rule 30(2)(b) this compliance period will also apply to any divisional applications see also 18.47, third paragraph in square brackets).
 However, if the compliance period prescribed on the earlier application is later extended under rule 108, that extension will not apply to any divisional applications which have already been filed; a separate request will be required to extend the compliance period for any such divisional applications.
+When a divisional application is filed before the first examination report on the parent has been issued, the compliance date of the divisional is undefined until this first examination report is issued.

 CoP is also relevant.